acquitelol/chxry-nea/report/report.typ

   - A family of RISC architectures mostly used in mobile phones and laptops.
   - Contains Thumb, a subset of instructions used for embedded systems.
   - Load-Store architecture, meaning arithmetic operations can only occur between registers, data from memory must be loaded into a register first.
-- RISC-V #cite(<riscv>)
+- RISC-V @riscv
   - An open source RISC instruction set architecture.
-  - Contains different base instruction sets for 32-bit, 64-bit and 128-bit word sizes, along with extensions for feautres like multiplication and floating point.
+  - Contains different base instruction sets for 32-bit, 64-bit and 128-bit word sizes, along with extensions for features like multiplication and floating point.
-  - Seperated into unprivileged instructions for most applications, and privileged for features like virtual memory meant to be used by operating systems and similar.
+  - Separated into unprivileged instructions for most applications, and privileged for features like virtual memory meant to be used by operating systems and similar.

 === Similar Implementations

-- ASTRO-8 #cite(<astro8>)
+- ASTRO-8 @astro8
   - An emulator and assembler for a 16-bit computer design.
   - Supports many different IO methods, including a virtual display, keyboard and mouse input and sound output.
   - Only has 3 general purpose registers, however supports multiple memory banks.
-  - The emulator is a desktop app with a seperate assembler program.
+  - The emulator is a desktop app with a separate assembler program.
-  - The emulator only shows the display output, and provides no debugging information.
+  - The emulator only shows the display output and provides no debugging information.
-- yasp #cite(<yasp>)
+- yasp @yasp
   - A web based assembler development environment.
   - Simulates different hardware devices (LEDs, buttons etc.).
   - The code writing experience is interactive, with live error checking and helpful information when hovering instructions.